veekaybee/jumbotron/README.md

-# jumbotron
-Main webpage static site
+# Static Site Using Bootstrap Jumbotron